ROBOTIS-GIT/emanual/docs/en/platform/rh_p12_rn/examples.md

 * (G) go to goal position : goal position in the PARAMETERS will be applied immediately when checked.

 `++ PARAMETERS ++`
-* goal torque : Current value will be written in the goal torque address of the RH-P12-RN.
+* goal current : Setting value will be written in the goal current address of the RH-P12-RN.
-* goal velocity : Current value will be written in the goal velocity address of the RH-P12-RN.
+* goal velocity : Setting value will be written in the goal velocity address of the RH-P12-RN.
-* goal acceleration : Current value will be written in the goal acceleration address of the RH-P12-RN.
+* goal acceleration : Setting value will be written in the goal acceleration address of the RH-P12-RN.
-* goal position : Current value will be written in the goal position address of the RH-P12-RN when **(G) go to goal position** is checked.
+* goal position : Setting value will be written in the goal position address of the RH-P12-RN when **(G) go to goal position** is checked.

 ## [Linux Example](#linux-example)